The judge thought the guy would die due to lack of Internet access?

 Something is missing here.

 A British court has ruled that denying a sex offender access to the internet is an unreasonable intrusion into his civil rights.
 "Nowadays it is entirely unreasonable to ban anybody from accessing the internet in their home," Mr Justice Collins ruled at the court of appeal in London, the Guardian reports.
-The case stemmed from …
+The case stemmed …

 The judge thought the guy would die due to lack of Internet access?